lukemorton/gpp/README.md

 ## What do you mean by "anything you want"?

-If a file called `.gpp` exists in your repository then run `gpp` in that directory then every line will be executed like an extra command.
+If a file called `.gpp` exists in your repository then run `gpp` in that directory and every line will be executed like an extra command.

 This is awesome for unit testing merges after a pull before